EXERCISE SCIENCE CERTIFICATION PREP

 • 12 advanced masterclasses for deep-dive topics

-• 5 integrated case studies — multi-domain clinical scenarios
+• 5 integrated case studies — multi-domain scenarios

 • 3 full-length mock exams (375 questions) with domain scoring